thellimist/bitses/_analyses/golos-demiculus.md

 conclusion: "Steemit wasn't a good investment, too much coin generation thus while the market cap increases the investor doesn't benefit as much.
 Thus this coin will probably have a similar fate."
 ---

+General

 - Code forked from steemit
-- They have been in the market since the beginning of this year with a market cap of $10M (steemit: $870M)
+- They have been in the market since the beginning of 2018 with a market cap of $10M (steemit: $870M)
 - Similarweb
     - Visits: Steem - 30M, Golos -1.5M
     - Global Rank: Steem - 1775, Golos - 39000